OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-15.md

 The Lord is my strength and my song; He has become my salvation.
 He is my God, and I will praise Him; my father’s God, and I will exalt Him.

 ## Exodus 15:3
-The Lord is a warrior; the Lord is His name.
+The Lord is mighty in battle; the Lord is His name.

 ## Exodus 15:4
 Pharaoh’s chariots and his army He has thrown into the sea; the finest of Pharaoh’s officers are drowned in the Red Sea.